bcgov/NotifyBC/docs/docs/miscellaneous/upgrade.md

   npm i && npm run build
   ```

+  Replace

+  - _v5.x.x_ with a v6 release, preferably latest, found in GitHub such as _v5.0.0_.

 - if _NotifyBC_ is deployed to Kubernetes using Helm,
   1. backup MongoDB database
   2. run